NiNjA-CodE/feinote/bash/conventions.md

-# bash conventional usage senario syntax
+# bash conventional usage scenario

 1. Prompt to input
 2. Another appoach to realize if else sentences